Water use, conservation, and wastewater treatment

 Addressing indirect water use

-Regular investigations of risk mitigation in key supply chains and key commodities are done to enable actions for direct improvement when opportunities come.
+In discussions with suppliers, we stress water risks and define water-related requirements.
+Regular investigations of risk mitigation in key supply chains and critical commodities are done to make immediate improvements whenever possible.

 Commitment to the Baltic Sea